Savings accounts have a simple premise, but often come with complex mechanisms for you to earn bonus interest.

 3x bill payments of at least S$30 each (GIRO or internet/mobile banking) | +0.9% p.a. |

-The Bank of China SmartSaver account is a good choice for high earners.
-They offer probably the highest interest rates in Singapore for those who take home a monthly salary of at least $6,000.
-You get a cool 2.5% p.a. just for opening the account and crediting your salary to it.
-If raking up a bill of at least $1,500 on your Bank of China credit card is no problem for you, you’ll get an additional 0.8% bonus interest.
+With the Bank of China SmartSaver account, you get a cool 2.5% p.a. just for opening the account and crediting your salary (minimum of $2,500) to it.
+If raking up a monthly bill of at least $1,500 on your Bank of China credit card is no problem for you, you’ll get an additional 0.8% bonus interest.

 The Bank of China SmartSaver account also awards a wealth bonus of 2.4% per annum for 12 consecutive months.
 However, to qualify, you’ll have to put down a pretty hefty sum on their insurance products.
 We’re talking a minimum of $12,000 in annual premiums with a 10-year premium term.